 The card offers purchase protection up to $500 per claim and $50,000 per account.
 Purchase protection can come in handy if your recently purchased item is damaged or stolen.

-Chase Sapphire Reserve provides an additional year of warranty coverage if the manufacturer’s warranty is three years or less.
+Chase Sapphire Preferred provides an additional year of warranty coverage if the manufacturer’s warranty is three years or less.

 Chase Ultimate Rewards travel portal

 Redeem for flight tickets, hotels, or car rentals at a fixed rate of 1.25 cents through the Chase travel portal.
 Booking through the Chase travel portal is similar to booking through Travelocity or Expedia.

 Chase has 10 airline partners.
 You can transfer your points 1:1 to any of the following airline partners.

 - Flying Blue (Air France/KLM)

 - Southwest Instantaneous

 - Virgin Atlantic

 Chase has 3 hotel partners.
 You can transfer Chase Ultimate Reward points to any of the following hotel partners on a 1:1 basis.